antmicro/topwrap/docs/source/examples.md

 The design consists of 3 modules: input buffer `ibuf`, output buffer `obuf`, and bidirectional buffer `iobuf`.
 Their operation can be described as:
-* input buffer is a synchronous D-type flip flop with an asynchronous reset
+* the input buffer is a synchronous D-type flip flop with an asynchronous reset
-* output buffer is a synchronous D-type flip flop with an asynchronous reset and an `output enable`, which sets the output to a high impedance state (Hi-Z)
+* the output buffer is a synchronous D-type flip flop with an asynchronous reset and an `output enable`, which sets the output to a high impedance state (Hi-Z)
-* inout buffer instantiates 1 input and 1 output buffer.
-Input of the `ibuf` and output of the `obuf` are connected with an inout wire (port).
+* the inout buffer instantiates 1 input and 1 output buffer.
+The input of the `ibuf` and output of the `obuf` are connected with an inout wire (port).

 (Inout-usage)=
 ### Usage